Supabase Authentication and Authorization in Next.js: Implementation Guide

 export default Page;

 These patterns ensure your UI reflects the user’s current authentication status and forms the basis for the authorization checks we'll add later.
-For example, you’ll later use this user
+For example, you’ll later use this user object when calling the checkPermission Edge Function to determine whether a user is allowed to vote or manage a specific poll.

 With Supabase configured and authentication working, we can now build the core functionality of the polling app.
 In this section, we’ll cover: